 2. Chapter 2

 (There was an important issue I didn't properly address in Alfirin: the matter of sorting the wounded coming in from the battles.
-While it had always been at the back of my mind, it never got to be sufficiently explained on paper.
-That little slip has now been fixed.)
+While I thought I had touched upon it sufficiently clearly, it seems my approach was not quite adequate.
+That has now been remedied.)

 The sun was moderately hot when they left the Citadel library.